-The Effluent Charts page presents dynamic charts and tables of permitted effluent limits, releases, and violations over time for Clean Water Act (CWA) wastewater discharge permits issued under the National Pollutant Discharge Elimination System (NPDES).
-Note: Information about NPDES discharge measurement is available under "CWA/NPDES Compliance Status" in the Detailed Facility Report Data Dictionary.
+The Effluent Charts page presents dynamic charts and tables of permitted limits, reported releases (discharge monitoring reports), and violations over time for Clean Water Act (CWA) wastewater discharge permits issued under the National Pollutant Discharge Elimination System (NPDES).
+Note: Information about NPDES discharge measurements is available under "CWA/NPDES Compliance Status" in the Detailed Facility Report Data Dictionary.

 Here you can find help with the following topics: